Cannabis/ CBD extract tested in the lab

 • Consumption via a joint is legally prohibited in Germany.

 The doctor does not prescribe medical cannabis so that you can smoke it.
 The therapy is based on taking it in the form of tablets, powder or oil.
 This has to do with the form of therapy.
-If you get cannabis yourself to reduce the signs of epilepsy, you are breaking the narcotics law.
+If you get cannabis yourself in the context of epilepsy, you are breaking the narcotics law.

 Also, the danger of wrong dosage should not be underestimated.
 There are reports that patients suffering from epilepsy have shown an increased risk of seizures after using a joint.